tsukye/ASLdetection/README.md

 ```

 4. Training the Mediapipe model
-    1. The landmarks are derived from the combination of these two datasets using mediapipe - [ASL-grassknotted](https://www.kaggle.com/grassknoted/asl-alphabet) and [Roboflow](https://public.roboflow.com/object-detection/american-sign-language-letters/1)
+    1. The landmarks are derived from the combination of these two datasets using mediapipe - [ASL-grassknotted](https://www.kaggle.com/grassknoted/asl-alphabet) and [Roboflow](https://public.roboflow.com/object-detection/american-sign-language-letters/1).
+    2. To download the preprocessed dataset, click this [link](https://drive.google.com/file/d/1n4YaAflCbuL8k6EEh7oGDQ_8C8Ml42Op/view?usp=sharing).
-    2. Store the dataset inside the 'mediapipe' folder, and navigate to this directory through the command line.
+    3. Unzip and store the dataset inside the 'mediapipe' folder, and navigate to this directory through the command line.
-    3. Train the model:
+    4. Train the model:
     ```
     $ python3 train.py dataset_path \
     --epochs 20 \